The Most Gnarly

 Design Sprints

-A Design Sprint is a unique five day process for validating ideas and solving big challenges through prototyping and testing ideas with customers.
+A Design Sprint is a unique five-day process for validating ideas and solving big challenges through prototyping and testing ideas with customers.

 Related links:

-Rainbow Divider
+Progress Divider

 Looking for more guidance?